 - Was John really exiled to the Island of Patmos?

-Church tradition teaches that Patmos was a Roman penal colony and that the Roman Emperor Domitian exiled John to the island.
+Church tradition teaches that Patmos was a Roman penal colony and that the Roman Emperor (Nero or Domitian depending on how you date Revelation) exiled John to the island.
 However, that is a myth because John was not a Roman citizen and only Roman citizens could be exiled.
 Later on in this post, we will also find out that there is no historical evidence from Roman historians of Patmos ever being a prison colony.